Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: A case study

-Note that we exclude the adjusted power of the primary endpoint in equation (\ref{equ:case1_obj}), because the optimizer would be equivalent given the constraints on $\boldsymbol{\alpha}$ in the study setup.
-We further assume that the test statistics follow a multivariate normal distribution with $0.5$ as the correlation between secondary endpoints, and $0.3$ between primary and secondary endpoints.
-The marginal power of the primary endpoint is assumed to be $98\%$, and $96\%$, $96\%$, $92\%$, $92\%$, $88\%$, $88\%$, $84\%$, $84\%$, $80\%$ and $80\%$ for secondary endpoints.
-There are $10,000$ graphs and $1,000,000$ sets of $p$-values simulated.
+We further assume that the test statistics follow a multivariate normal distribution with a compound symmetric structure and a common correlation at $0.5$.
+The marginal power of the primary endpoint is assumed to be $95\%$, and $90\%$, $85\%$, $65\%$ and $60\%$ for secondary endpoints.
+The parameters in the FNN-based optimizer, ISRES and COBYLA are the same as those specified in Section \ref{s:opt_pro} and \ref{s:sim}.

-A total of $6$ candidate FNN structures with $140$ nodes per layer are considered: $2$ layers with drop out rate at $0$, $3$ layers with rate $0$, $4$ layers with rate $0$, $2$ layers with rate $0.3$, $3$ layers with rate $0.3$, $4$ layers with rate $0.3$.
-Other parameters in the FNN-based optimizer, ISRES and COBYLA are the same as those from Section \ref{s:opt_pro} and \ref{s:sim}.